svv1313/news-maker/README.md

 - Daily news analysis using AI
 - AI-powered image generation based on news analysis
 - Telegram bot for easy access to daily images
-- Admin API for managing image generation and vector database
-- Vector database for storing and retrieving news analysis
 - Scheduled daily updates at 13:00
 - Redis caching for improved performance
 - Docker support for easy deployment